 Water thoroughly, and within a few weeks you’ll notice teeny tiny buds start to swell.
 From there, just sit back and watch the magic happen!

-Planted along my iron fence are climbing ‘Lady of Shallot’ (above)
+The largest rose, planted along my wrought iron fence is climbing ‘Lady of Shallot’ (left and below.)

 Deviating from the apricot-peach tones, is another tidy 3×3 rose – ‘Jubilee Celebration’.